-Haunted attractions in Dublin
+Haunted Attractions in Dublin

-Dublin has a long history of paranormal activity; many haunted places can be found… If you’re planning a trip to Dublin you might want to stop reading this blog, but if you’re in for some trilling stories, go turn of your lights, hide under the blankets, and be prepared to get back in history.
+Dublin has a long history of paranormal activity; many haunted places can be found… If you’re planning a trip to Dublin you might want to stop reading this blog, but if you’re in for some trilling stories, go turn off your lights, hide under the blankets, and be prepared to get back in history.

 The Malahide castle was owned by the Talbot family from the 12th century right up until 1973.
 Since then it has been haunted by no less than five ghosts.
 Death laid its hands on the Talbot family on the evening of the Battle of the Boyne.
 It is said that on the morning before the battle 14 members of the family were having breakfast together, later that day only one of them was still alive.
 Make sure you read the interesting stories about the ghosts before your visit, find out why their soul can’t leave the castle.
 There are plenty of ways of getting to the castle, since it’s only 13 Kilometres from Dublin’s city centre.